centdollar/ATDCS_Assembler/README.md

 ~~~

 ### SyntaxError:
 This test case will show the assemblers syntax error detection capabilities.
 The user can fix this syntax error by following the comments laid out in the SyntaxError.asm file and then rerun it to show that fixing the error will allow the assembler to run properly.
+This test will result in the assembly process not completing and an error message will present itself to the user in the terminal.
+If the user fixes this syntax error then the assembly will complete without any errors.
 ~~~
 .const